Hazardous, radioactive, and stable isotope materials

 - The cabinet containing the chemical shall be appropriate for use, with attention to separation of incompatible chemicals.

 - The quantity of the chemical brought on board should be an amount expected to be used on the cruise.

 - The lab should be thoroughly cleaned at the end of each day, and all chemicals and associated waste and empty containers should be removed at the end of each cruise by the same party responsible for bringing them on board.

-Plans to use any special chemicals, explosives or radioactive materials must be approved by the Director of Marine Operations and Vessel Master prior to any cruise.
+Plans to use any chemicals, explosives or radioactive materials must be approved by the Director of Marine Operations and Vessel Master prior to any cruise.
 Use of these materials must also be approved by the Safety Officer and must be accompanied by an emergency response plan, specialized safety gear, clean-up materials, and any special permits required by law.

 MBARI radioisotope use policy